mgschwan/blensor/doc/python_api/rst/info_quickstart.rst

 #.
 Start Blender

 #.
 Press Ctrl+Right twice to change to the Scripting layout

 #.
+Click the button labeled ``New`` and the confirmation pop up in order to create a new text block.

+#.
 Press Ctrl+V to paste the code into the text panel (the upper left frame)